raunakchowdhury/softdevhw2/presentation-notes.md

 # Notes for Softdev Presentations

 ## Continuous Integration -- 2019-02-26
-- CI - Merge all wokring copies within the course of a day
+- CI - Merge all working copies within the course of a day
 - Unit, Functional, Integration Testing
 - Travis CI - GitHub CI Integration
   - Need a `.travis.yml` file to run the Travis file